cysouw/diathesis/text/c08_preverbs.md

 - Ich verkalkuliere mich bei der Miete.
 :::

 There are various further verbs of measurement in this class, like *schätzen* 'to estimate' and *rechnen* 'to calculate', but this semantic characteristic is not exhaustive.
-The prefix *ver-* indicates that the action is performed erroneously, which is also attested in various other diathesis (e.g. [@sec:preverb-reflexive-accusative-drop].)
+The prefix *ver‑* indicates that the action is performed erroneously, which is also attested in various other diathesis (e.g. [@sec:preverb-reflexive-accusative-drop].)

 **Attested Verbs**